You can record animation directly to an Animation track. When you record directly to an empty Animation track, you create an Infinite** clip**.

 In the Track listThe area in the Timeline Editor window where you add, group, and modify tracks.
 More info

-When a track is in Record mode, the clip area of the track is drawn in red with the “Recording…” message.
-The Record button blinks.
+When a track is in Record mode, the clip area of the track is drawn in red with the “Recording…” message, and the Record button blinks on and off.